annalise-h/cat-cafe-app/README.md

 # Cat Cafe App

 This is a project in two parts:
-1. A client side website for a cat cafe business, accessible at <ADD URL HERE>
+1. A client side website for a cat cafe business, accessible at https://cat-cafe-app.herokuapp.com/
-2. An admin dashboard to allow the business owner to manage their cafe, accessible at <ADD URL HERE>
+2. An admin dashboard to allow the business owner to manage their cafe, accessible at https://cat-cafe-app.herokuapp.com/admin/dashboard

 # Client Side website